Antibiotics and Alcohol Interaction

 In most cases, consuming alcohol won’t stop your antibiotic from treating your infection.
 However, it can still obstruct your infection’s recovery in other ways.
 Getting adequate sleep and eating well will aid in your recovery from an illness or infection, but alcohol use can affect these factors.
 Alcohol might also hinder your body’s ability to absorb essential nutrients.
 Your blood sugar levels may rise, and your energy levels may decline.

 What are Antibiotics?
 Effects of Alcohol and Antibiotics

 Antibiotics are medicines that fight bacterial infections in people and animals.
-They work by killing the bacteria or by making it hard for the bacteria to grow and multiply .
+They work by killing the bacteria or making it hard for them to grow and multiply .
 Antibiotics only treat certain bacterial infections, such as strep throat, urinary tract infections, and E. coli.
 You may not need to take antibiotics for some bacterial infections.
-For example, you might not need them for many sinus infections or some ear infections.
-Taking antibiotics when they’re not needed won’t help you, and they can have side effects and can contribute to antibiotic resistance.
-Antibiotic resistance happens when the bacteria change and become able to resist the effects of an antibiotic .
+For example, you might not need them for many sinus or ear infections.
+Taking antibiotics when they’re not needed won’t help you, and they can have side effects and contribute to antibiotic resistance.
+Antibiotic resistance happens when the bacteria change and can resist the effects of an antibiotic .
 This means that the bacteria continue to grow.

 Antibiotics can be taken in different ways:

 - Orally (by mouth).
 This could be pills, capsules, or liquids.